NoRule Book Banner

 The Real Lesson Hidden Inside the Story

-Human beings are extraordinarily good at normalizing harmful systems.
+Human beings are extraordinarily good at normalizing harmful systems, and this is unfortunately true in every era.

 People often imagine that bad societies are controlled entirely by monsters.
 Yet history repeatedly shows that ordinary people can adapt to almost anything if enough others around them accept it too.
 The most dangerous rules are often not enforced through violence alone, but through social pressure, shame, and fear of exclusion.

 That mechanism did not disappear with honor culture in Sicily.
+It simply takes different forms today.

 People still follow paths they never consciously chose because society tells them that success only looks one way.
 Many stay trapped in careers they hate because security is treated as more important than freedom.
 Others bury their real interests, personalities, or ambitions because they fear judgment from family, friends, or strangers online.